 Reported by 2% or More of Patients Treated with Fenofibrate and Greater than

 |Increased Creatine Phosphokinase||3.0%||1.4%|

 |*Dosage equivalent to 130 mg fenofibrate|

-Caution should be exercised when coumarin anticoagulants are given in conjunction with Fenoglide.
-The dosage of the anticoagulants should be reduced to maintain the prothrombin time/INR at the desired level to prevent bleeding complications.
-Frequent prothrombin time/INR determinations are advisable until it has been definitely determined that the prothrombin time/INR has stabilized, [see Concomitant Coumarin Anticoagulants]
+Caution should be exercised when coumarin anticoagulants are given in conjunction with FENOGLIDE.
+The dosage of the anticoagulants should be reduced to maintain the PT/INR at the desired level to prevent bleeding complications.
+Frequent PT/INR determinations are advisable until it has been definitely determined that the prothrombin time/INR has stabilized. [see Concomitant Coumarin Anticoagulants]

-Because cyclosporine can produce nephrotoxicity with decreases in creatinine clearance and rises in serum creatinine, and because renal excretion is the primary elimination route of fibrate drugs including Fenoglide, there is a risk that an interaction will lead to deterioration of renal function.
-The benefits and risks of using Fenoglide with immunosuppressants and other potentially nephrotoxic agents should be carefully considered, and the lowest effective dose employed.
+Immunosuppressants such as cyclosporine and tacrolimus can produce nephrotoxicity with decreases in creatinine clearance and rises in serum creatinine, and because renal excretion is the primary elimination route of fibrate drugs including FENOGLIDE, there is a risk that an interaction will lead to deterioration of renal function.
+The benefits and risks of using FENOGLIDE with immunosuppressants and other potentially nephrotoxic agents should be carefully considered, and the lowest effective dose employed and renal function monitored.

 Additional Fenoglide Information

 Report Problems to the Food and Drug Administration